Cloud-CV/EvalAI-ngx/Updated CONTRIBUTING.md

 To submit code, follow these steps:

-1. Create a new branch off of master.
+1. Create a new branch off of master(fork).
 Select a descriptive branch name.
 If you have not added the upstream then run this command:

 ```
-git remote add upstream https://github.com/Cloud-CV/EvalAI-ngx
+git remote add upstream https://github.com/YOUR-USERNAME/EvalAI-ngx
 ```
 and to verify :